Slapparoo/MultibootBasicGraphics/README.md

 # Features:
 * Boots into 1024 x 768 x 32 Graphics mode.
 * 8 x 8 loyalty free Font
+* Basic draw functions
 * 32bit not x64

-Included is a basic 8x8 font, the font was created in TempleOS using the FontEd example.
+The basic 8x8 font was created in TempleOS using the FontEd example.

 # Building
 Needs to be built under Linux (I tried WLS but it doesn't create the ISO image)